+The Company is exposed to foreign currency risk.
 The Company's functional currency is the United States dollar and a majority of its revenue is derived from that source.
 The major purchases are transacted in Canadian dollars as the Company operations are located primarily in Canada.
 Therefore, management believes the foreign exchange risk derived from any currency conversions may have a material effect on the results of its operations.
+If the foreign exchange rate changed by 2% this would change the recorded Net Loss by \$320.